 What does “elephant in the room” mean?
-It is to ignore an obvious problem, or to fail at addressing an issue that stands out in a major way.
+It is to ignore an obvious problem, or it’s failure to address an issue that stands out in a major way.

-Example: As Jim was walking to work, a car drove through a puddle of water nearby and it splashed all over him.
+Example: As Jim was biking to work, a car drove through a puddle and splashed water all over him.
 He was soaked!
-But he didn’t want to be late for work, so he continued on his way despite this.
+Despite this, he continued on to work because he didn’t want to be late.

-Shortly after arriving, Jim had to attend a business meeting.
-As he entered the room, all eyes were on him.
-He plopped down into an empty chair and acted as if nothing was wrong.
+Shortly after arriving, Jim walked into a business meeting.
+While his clothes were still dripping wet, he sat down on an empty chair and acted as if nothing was wrong.
 So his boss turned to him and asked, “Jim, would you like to address the elephant in the room and tell us why you’re soaking wet?”

-An elephant in a room would very noticeable; it would stand out like a sore thumb.
+If an elephant were in your room, you would notice it.
+How could you not?
+It’d stick out like a sore thumb.
 After all, these mammals are the largest land animals on earth.
 They can grow up to 14 feet (4 m) tall and weigh up to 15,000 lb (7,000 kg).
-So as you can see, if an elephant were standing in your living room, it’s not something you can easily ignore.
+So an elephant in any type of room is not something that can easily be ignored.

-This is like when people are aware of a problem, but they do not acknowledge it in any way.
-It’s as if there’s a giant elephant in the room and they are intentionally ignoring it.
+This is thus used as a metaphor for when people are aware of a problem, but they choose to not acknowledge it.
+It’s as if there’s a giant animal in the room and they are intentionally ignoring it.

 So then, where did this idiom come from?
-Well, its exact origin is unclear.
-However, it doesn’t look like its that old; the phrase is a relatively recent one, because it is only found in print as early as the mid 20th century.
+Unfortunately, its exact origin is unclear.
+However, it looks like this phrase is not that old; it’s a relatively recent one.
+The reason for this is because its earliest known appearance in print is the mid 20th century.

 According to Wikipedia, the Oxford English Dictionary credits the New York Times newspaper from June 20th, 1959, as the first recorded use of this phrase as a simile.
-While I would like to find a copy of the newspaper to see it for myself, I am unable to find one, however there is apparently a line from it that reads:
+I tried to find a copy of the newspaper so I could confirm it for myself, but I was unable to do so.
+Anyways, there is apparently a line from it that reads:

 “Financing schools has become a problem about equal to having an elephant in the living room.
 It’s so big you just can’t ignore it.”

-- My brother came and sat down for dinner with a black eye.
-He didn’t want to tell us what happened, so there was an elephant in the room for a few days until he finally spilled the beans.
+- My brother sat down for dinner with a black eye.
+He didn’t want to tell us what happened, so there was an elephant in the room for the entirety of dinner.